krz8/accretions/README.md

 - more as I need them and study them; feel free to suggest something!

 #### API

+At the top level, the Accretions system provides a set of collection types, a set of generic functions that operate across those different collections, and a set of conditions to support error processing and recovery.
+This makes it easy to swap different collection implementations in your client code without changing the rest of your framework.

+For performance, however, the individual collection types are defined in a “one collection, one file” style.
+You can generally pick any file defining a collection you need, and obtain the relevant algorithms without the overhead of generic functions and object dispatch.
+Most people won't need this, but if you find yourself facing tight resource contraints, well, here you go.
+Take what you need and leave the rest.

+See the [Manual][manual] for examples of both styles of usage.

+blah blah blah

+finish later

 - Common Generics: All collections are manipulated through the same set of CLOS generic functions.
 We aren't maintaining compatibility